yoelhor/vid-logic-app/README.md

 # Helpdesk ID prove request

+The **helpdesk solution** is designed to significantly enhance security and efficiency in helpdesk operations, particularly for high-risk requests like password resets, and account recovery.
+The core of the solution lies in leveraging verified employee credential.

+When an employee contacts the helpdesk for assistance, the agent triggers a secure presentation flow.
+The employee receives a short, one-time URL that directs them to the original Entra Verified ID presentation request.

+This presentation request is bounded to the employee’s unique **User Principal Name** (UPN), ensuring that only the rightful employee can successfully complete the process by presenting their Verified Employee ID containing the matching UPN claim.
+This definitive digital proof eliminates fraud risk (with face-check), streamlines agent workflows, and allows the helpdesk to confidently and quickly address the employee's need.

 Follow the steps in this article to deploy the Helpdesk ID prove solution.
 For the solution overview, please check the [overview](Overview.md) document.

 ## 1. Prepare your environment